-of Infectious Disease Epidemiology and Wellcome Trust Senior Research Fellow
+of Infectious Disease Dynamics and Wellcome Trust Senior Research Fellow

-My work revolves around statistical methods, often using mathematical models of infectious disease dynamics, applied to questions around public health.
+My research revolves around statistical methods, often using mathematical models of infectious disease dynamics, applied to questions around public health.
 I am interested in the emergence, evolution and spread of infectious diseases, with a particular interest in the dynamic interaction of diseases with behavioural, societal and environmental factors.
 Most of my current work is applied to real-time modelling and forecasting during outbreaks to aid decision making, funded by a Wellcome Trust Senior Research Fellowship and highlighted on the Epiforecasts group page.

 I teach on the Introduction to Infectious Disease Modelling and Its Application short course, the Modelling & the Dynamics of Infectious Diseases study module and the short course on Model fitting and inference for infectious disease dynamics.